The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

 There are essentially two reasons why optimal experimentation in the face of limited availability is difficult.
-First, since the set of actions available varies over time, one must seize opportunities to reduce uncertainty about the identity of the best action in light of the choices one will face in the future.
-(See the concrete example in \Cref{subsec:intro_example}.)
+First, since the set of actions available varies over time, one must seize opportunities to reduce uncertainty about the identity of the best action in light of the choices one will face in the future (see a concrete example in \Cref{subsec:intro_example}.)
 Second, since the best action may not be available at all times, one must also work to identify high-performing alternatives for the times when it is unavailable.
-The Keychain Problem is designed to distill the first of these challenges while rendering the second one moot by equalizing the values of all suboptimal actions.
+The Keychain Problem is abstracted to distill the first of these challenges while rendering the second one moot by equalizing the values of all suboptimal actions.

-Similar to Pandora's Problem \cite{weitzman}, the Keychain Problem admits a basic version whose optimal solution is algorithmically tractable (see \Cref{subsec:intro_warmup}) and a wealth of versions that are generally computationally hard.
-Our paper is mainly devoted to exploring the rich landscape of approximation algorithms and hardness results for the Keychain Problem under varying modeling assumptions.
-This exploration is far from exhaustive, but we hope it constitutes an enticing invitation for researchers to study the problem further.
-We conclude the paper by listing what we perceive to be some of the most appealing directions for future investigation.
+Similar to Pandora's Problem \cite{weitzman}, the Keychain Problem admits a basic version whose optimal solution is tractable (see \Cref{subsec:intro_warmup}) and a wealth of versions that are algorithmically rich.
+Our paper is devoted to exploring structural understanding of natural variants of the Keychain Problem; we do so by employing efficient reductions to and from well-studied problems in algorithmic economics.
+Besides implying algorithmic properties of Keychain Problems, we hope these connections constitute an enticing invitation for researchers to further investigate this setting.
+We conclude by listing a rich set of interesting future directions.